 There were people who knew him before I did and who were close to him too.
 But he chose me instead to play the role.
 I never asked him why he chose me.
 I was surprised he asked me to be the one.
 I thought he would have chosen Olajide.
 I can’t really say why?
 But I guess he wanted to drag me to the system.

 And you didn’t want to be dragged to the system?

-Not that I did not want to be dragged to the system but I was just wondering why me; though we were quite close.
+Not that I did not want to be dragged into the system but I was just wondering why me; though we were quite close.
 And that was the second time I would be dragged to play the role of a best man.
 The first person I was a best man for was a friend who was also into broadcasting like I was.
-For me it was a good thing and I enjoyed every bit of the fun.
+For me, it was a good thing and I enjoyed every bit of the fun.